Andy4495/emulator-8-bit/README.md

 No error checking is performed on the input file, except that a maximum of 65536 bytes are read into memory.
 Any additional bytes beyond 65536 are ignored.

-*Future iterations may support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.*
+*Future iterations may support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.*

 ## Building